richban/pcpp-2017/exercises/week1/ANSWERS.md

 # Exercise 1.3

 ## 1
-Yes, I do.
-This is due to the reading thread accessing its cached value of MutableInteger, which is never updated by the main thread.
+Yes, the `t` thread hangs.
+This is because `t` is accessing the instance of `MutableInteger` in the cache memory of the CPU core it is running on, which is not the same instance updated by the main thread.

 ## 2
-Yes, it does.
-Indeed, `synchronized` implies visibility, which is out ultimate problem.
+Yes, the program executes as expected.
+Indeed, the `synchronized` keyward in Java not only ensures mutual exclusion, but also guarantees visibility, that is the values are read and written from and to the main memory.

 ## 3
-No, it doesn't.
-This is due to the lack of visibility of the value in the reading phase.
+No, the `t` thread hangs again.
+This is due to the lack of visibility of the value stored in the `MutableInteger` instance when it is read.
-It might happen that, due to the way threads are scheduled, the value is set before the other thread first reads it: this leads to a correct execution of the program, but is absolutely casual and not to be relied upon.
+However, in some cases the program still terminates correctly: in fact, it might happen that, due to the way threads are scheduled, the value is set before the other thread first reads it.
+Nevertheless, this phenomenon is absolutely casual and not to be relied upon.
-Even though there are no issues strictly related to concurrency when reading, the Java impolementation on modern computer architectures creates other problems, in particular regarding multiple levels of cache memory: in fact, the default behavior is to operate on cache memory as much as possible, while the shared-memory concurrency model requires all threads to use the same memory.
-This goal can be achieved by using either the `volatile` or `synchronized` keywords, the latter assuring also atomicity.
+This bug arised when the `synchronized` keyword was removed: in fact, in addition to mutual exclusion, it also guarantees visibility.

 ## 4
-Yes, it does.
-The `volatile` keyword alone is enough in this case, because there is no need for atomicity, which is granted by `synchronized`: all write operations on the shared resource don't require reading any shared resource first, which makes atomicity redundant.
+Yes, the program executes as expected again.
+Indeed, the `sychronized` keyword is redundant in this case, because the bug is caused by lack of visibility, and not by absence of atomicity: in fact, all write operations on the shared resource don't require reading any shared resource first.
+This means that the `volatile` keyword alone is sufficient to solve it.

 # 3
 ## 1
-No, it's not.
-These are the results:
+The results are incorrect, which means that the Mystery class is not thread-safe.
+Below, the output of 20 executions of the program.
 Sum is 1482544.000000 and should be 2000000.000000
 Sum is 1484057.000000 and should be 2000000.000000
 Sum is 1478911.000000 and should be 2000000.000000